 During this time, I’ve written nearly 70 press releases, 50 blog posts, dozens of earned media articles and hundreds of social media posts.
 I wrote that first press release in 2009 announcing that QCA filed articles of incorporation for not-for-profit status, and it’s fitting that I’m writing the final press release and blog post that concludes the organization's operations.

 Through all of this content, I hope my words have inspired those who read to take a more active role in product safety and responsible sourcing, and I also hope that my sharing QCA’s story in some way contributed to the organization’s success.

 I’m immensely proud of the work QCA has done, the impact it has had on the promotional products industry and the legacy it leaves.
 I’m extremely passionate about product safety, compliance, social responsibility and environmental issues, and I have the folks at QCA to thank for educating me on these issues and giving me the opportunity to bring these topics to life via the written word.

 Thank you to Dee Fenton, QCA’s executive director, and to the previous executive directors of operations—Brent Stone, Jeff Jacobs and Tim Brown, MAS— it’s been a pleasure working with all of you and it has been my honor to be a part of the QCA team.

-The sun may be setting on QCA as an organization, but the light of its legacy will always shine bright within its members as they continue to implement what they have learned from QCA and build upon this foundation to meet the needs of the end buyers.
+The sun may have set on QCA as an organization, but the light of its legacy will always shine bright within its members as they continue to implement what they have learned from QCA and build upon this foundation to meet the needs of the end buyers.
 Ultimately, that’s what we set out to do more than a decade ago.
 Job well done.